About Cost of Place

 What is Cost of Place?

-The site centers on an interactive map of every U.S. county.
-Tabs let you color counties by total annual cost, housing (rent or typical home value), modeled ACA premiums, state and local income tax, or estimated groceries and household goods.
+The site centers on an interactive U.S. cost map.
+On Total Cost and Housing, colors follow a ZIP-like surface built from city and local housing data.
+On Healthcare, Taxes, and Goods & Groceries, the map colors counties by modeled ACA premiums, state and local income tax, or estimated groceries and household goods.

 The explorer above the map takes in income, ages, rent vs own, bedroom count, and healthcare assumptions.
-Click a county for a monthly breakdown and a link to a full county profile.
+Click a place on the map for a monthly breakdown.
+Most clicks open a city detail panel; county-only areas open a county panel, with a link to the full county profile when one exists.

 Methodology

-County-level figures combine published government and industry sources: Census median rents, metro rent calibration where available, typical home values, goods spending estimates, and healthcare base rates.
+Published government and industry sources feed the model: Census median rents, metro rent calibration where available, typical home values, goods spending estimates, and healthcare base rates.
+Housing is resolved to cities and ZIP-like areas where data allows; taxes, healthcare, and goods stay at the county or state level.
 When you click Update map, state and local income tax and ACA net premium are recalculated from your explorer inputs.
 Figures are modeled estimates, not live quotes from landlords, lenders, or marketplaces.

 Total Cost map | what's in the sum

-On the Total Cost tab, each county is colored by a modeled annual total for your household:
+On the Total Cost tab, the map colors ZIP-like cells by a modeled annual total for your household (see ZIP-like cost surface below):

 total = housing + healthcare (if ACA on) + state/local income tax + goods